banyek/binlogstreamer/BUILD.md

-# How to build mambo
+# How to build binlogstreamer

 For building this project you can simply use GNU make.

-### Build the mambo for the current architecture
+### Build the binlogstreamer for the current architecture
-If you want to build mambo for your current architecture, you can do that with a simple make command.
+If you want to build binlogstreamer for your current architecture, you can do that with a simple make command.
-This will download all the dependencies, and builds mambo binary
+This will download all the dependencies, and builds binlogstreamer binary

     > make